-- 1,280 domestic and business customers surveyed - 20 draft core commitments tested - Findings used to inform ambition level decisions - 7.18.
+- 1,280 domestic and business customers surveyed - 20 draft core commitments tested - Findings used to inform ambition level decisions

+8.21.
 We conducted the survey in two stages.
 First, participants completed a MaxDiff (best-worst) exercise.
 The participants answered 10 questions, each asking them to choose between four improvement commitments, which they would most and least like to see implemented.
-The questions covered all 20 commitments, outlining the basic and enhanced service levels associated with each, to understand where participants valued the highest level of improvement and therefore the level of ambition that should be sought. - 7.19.
-In the second stage, a contingent valuation (CV) exercise, participants were asked to answer two questions, choosing between a package containing all improvement commitments, with an accompanying bill increase, and a package of basic service levels in all areas with no accompanying change to the bill. - 7.20.
-The values for each commitment are then calculated by dividing the amount participants would be willing to pay for the entire package of improvement commitments (determined by the CV exercise) in proportion to the relative value placed on each commitment (determined by the MaxDiff exercise). - 7.21.
-The values presented have informed the proposed service levels entering WPD's investment plan (see figure SA-03.62).
+The questions covered all 20 commitments, outlining the basic and enhanced service levels associated with each, to understand where participants valued the highest level of improvement and therefore the level of ambition that should be sought.

+- 8.22.
+In the second stage, a contingent valuation (CV) exercise was undertaken.
+Participants were asked to answer two questions, choosing between a package containing all improvement commitments, with an accompanying bill increase, and a package of basic service levels in all areas with no accompanying change to the bill. - 8.23.
+The values for each commitment are then calculated by dividing the amount that participants would be willing to pay for the entire package of improvement commitments (determined by the CV exercise) in proportion to the relative value placed on each commitment (determined by the MaxDiff exercise). - 8.24.
+The values presented have informed the proposed service levels entering WPD's investment plan (see figure SA-05.69).
 Mean WTP figures can be used to calculate a total benefit estimate for an individual service enhancement by summing over total households/non-households.
 Under the traditional CBA rule, an improvement is then economically justified if the total benefit exceeds the costs of delivering the improvement.
 There are however, a range of confidences within such research.
-Therefore if WPD were to take a more conservative view of the social value our actions may deliver, the 75th percentile or 85th percentile values could be used if we wished to only include improvements that would command the support of 75% or 85% of their customer base respectively.
-In all cases, even if WPD therefore applies the minimum cost benefit value support for the greatest number of customers (85%) we can see the value to customers greatly outweighs the cost of delivery. - 7.22.
-WPD is aware that all stated preference research of this nature has limitations and, while we have followed best practice at all times, we have therefore been careful not to overstretch the use of this research and not use it to set precise delivery levels justifying any and all actions where the cost of delivery is simply less than the value revealed.
+Therefore, if WPD were to take a more conservative view of the social value our actions may deliver, the 75th percentile or 85th percentile values could be used if we wished to only include improvements that would command the support of 75% or 85% of our customer base respectively.
+In all cases, even if we apply the minimum cost benefit value support for the greatest number of customers (85%) we can see the value to customers greatly outweighs the cost of delivery. - 8.25.
+WPD is aware that all stated preference research of this nature has limitations and, while we have followed best practice at all times, we have therefore been careful not to overstretch the use of this research, not using it to set precise delivery levels or to justify any and all actions where the cost of delivery is simply less than the value revealed.
 Instead, we have used the research to show us the relativity between various priorities under consideration and to decide between options in the scale of ambition we could deliver in our commitments.
-The insights have therefore validated our decisions on which level of ambition to select in relation to our core commitments, considered in the round alongside the broader qualitative feedback received via our consultations, making decisions where both sets of feedback align.
+The insights have therefore validated our decisions on which level of ambition to select in relation to our core commitments.
+When considered in the round alongside the broader qualitative feedback received via our consultations, this has enabled us to make decisions where both sets of feedback align.